 "Returnal" PC Launch Receives Minimal Marketing, AI-Generated "Starfield" Leak Circulates Online

-Returnal, a science-fiction shooter with horror components, has lately made its way from the PlayStation to the Computer.
-Despite being a highly acclaimed game, it got little advertising on PC, with only one tweet serving as the main promotion.
-As a consequence, the game failed to attract a large audience during its first weekend, with only about 7,000 concurrent users on Steam.
-Despite outperforming “Sackboy,” Returnal fell far shy of established titles such as “God of War,” “Marvel Spider-Man,” and “Horizon.”
-Many believe that the lack of promotion was the main reason for the game’s poor PC audience, as players usually learn about PlayStation titles through the device or word-of-mouth.
+Returnal, a science-fiction shooter with horror elements, recently made its way from PlayStation to PC.
+Despite being highly acclaimed, the PC release received very little promotion, with only a single tweet serving as the main announcement.
+As a result, the game struggled to attract a large audience during its first weekend, reaching just about 7,000 concurrent users on Steam.
+While this performance surpassed that of "Sackboy," it fell far short of major titles such as "God of War," "Marvel's Spider-Man," and "Horizon."
+Many attribute the low audience to the lack of marketing, as PlayStation games often rely on exposure through the console or word-of-mouth.